gerardVM/IronHack-Personal-Project/README.md

 }
 ```

-(POST)  http://socket/new-transaction: To make a new transaction in case you are a Third party
+(POST)  socket/new-transaction: To make a new transaction in case you are a Third party.
 ```json
 {
 	"amount": 15,